ButterCMS/react-cms-blog-with-next-js/README.md

 }
 ```

-Next, install Next.js and React.
+Next, install Next.js, React, and the ButterCMS API.
 As of the time of this writing, we'll want to install the Next.js for custom routing we'll use later:

 ```
-npm install next@beta react react-dom --save
+npm install next@beta react react-dom buttercms  --save
 ```

 Then add a script to your package.json: